flowsydev/flowsy-net-db-abstractions/README.md

 ## DbCredentials
 The `DbCredentials` class holds information about the credentials used to connect to a database.
 It has the following properties:

-- Username: A string that contains the username used to connect to the database.
+- UserName: A string that contains the username used to connect to the database.
 - Password: A string that contains the password used to connect to the database.

 ## DbConnectionOptions
 The `DbConnectionOptions` class is used to configure a connection to a database.
 It has the following properties and methods:

-- Provider: A value from the `DbProvider` enumeration that specifies the type of database provider to use.
+- Provider: An instance of the `DbProvider` class that specifies the type of database provider to use.
 - ConnectionString: A string that contains the connection string to the database.
 - DatabaseName: A string that contains the name of the database to connect to.
-- GetConnection(): Returns a `IDbConnection` to be used to interact with the database.
+- GetConnection(): Returns an instance of `IDbConnection` to be used to interact with the database.

 ## DbRoutineDescriptor